alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-hadith-on-whoever-among-you-sees-evil.md

 ---
-layout: post
-title: "The Hadith: 'Whoever among you sees an evil'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 4262-4"
 hijri: Muharram 14, 1442 AH
 lang: en
-category: ["tafsir", hadiths, hisbah]
-summary: "What is the meaning of the Hadith reported on the authority of Abu Hurayrah (may Allah be pleased with him) in which the Prophet (peace be upon him) said: 'Whoever, among you, sees something abominable should rectify it with his hand'"
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 4262-4
+summary: 'What is the meaning of the Hadith reported on the authority of Abu Hurayrah (may Allah be pleased with him) in which the Prophet (peace be upon him) said: ''Whoever, among you, sees something abominable should rectify it with his hand'''
+title: 'The Hadith: ''Whoever among you sees an evil'''
 ---

 Question: